 The shrub-like plant grows to a height of from 2 feet up to 8 feet.
 Its white to deep blue, five-petal fluted flowers top a smooth stem in clusters.
 The thick yellowish leaves are covered lightly with a black resin.
 They are gathered in the spring and early summer and dried for medicinal preparations.
 They can be smoked or tinctured in alcohol, or made into an infusion.
 It makes a good syrup for coughs.
 Taken internally, it supports healthy mucosal lining and respiratory function.
 In Chinese meridian medicine, it is good for the lungs and spleen.

 Containing flavones, it is also known as an antioxidant, boosting the whole system and counteracting fatigue.
 It cleanses the blood, tones the nervous system, and stimulates the mind.
 It works well in combination with Grindelia.
 Yerba Santa is, also, used for gastrointestinal issues.
 It is a digestive aid, improving appetite and overall digestion.
 Externally, as a poultice, the leaves can be crushed in a loose weave cloth, like gauze, placed in a shallow dish, and steeped in boiling water for ten minutes.
 Placed on the chest, it soothes tight and congested breathing.
 Then, the water can be drunk as an infusion.
-Native Americans used an infusion as a wash to help with fever.
+Native Americans used an infusion as a wash to help with maintaining optimal body temperature.
 It has also been used externally to soothe mosquito bites, rashes, bruises, wounds, and sprains, the sticky leaves being used for bandages.

 When burned in sacred ceremony, Yerba Santa nourishes and protects that which is wild in one's self.
 It can be burned when in need of encouragement and courage.
 Extracts are used in pharmaceuticals, cosmetics, food, and as a flavoring in beer.
 It helps to disguise the unpleasant taste of quinine.
 It has a sweet, slightly bitter taste and has been used as a mouthwash.